 A note about packing gear and distributing it among multiple vehicles working together: I have heard it said and recommended elsewhere that it is a better plan, logistically, to lump all supplies of one type in one vehicle, like cars on a train.

-So you have a baggage car, a food car, presumably a gun and weapons car and whatever in the hell else.
+So you have a baggage car, a food car, presumably a gun and weapons car and whatever else.
 This is a terrible, terrible idea, and whoever suggested it should feel bad about it.

 Loading your supplies this way means the entire group suffers a crippling loss of materiel if one vehicle is destroyed or lost.